Cameron Batson: Personal life

 Batson's father, Willie Batson III, played college baseball at Alabama A&M University.
 His cousin, Tramain Swindall, also played wide receiver at Texas Tech and had 150 career receptions for the Red Raiders.

 Legal troubles

-On December 31, 2022, Batson was arrested following a chaotic series of events.
+On December 31, 2022, Batson was arrested in Atlanta following a chaotic series of events.
 During a routine traffic stop officers noticed Batson appeared intoxicated and attempted to apprehend him.
 Batson became aggressive with officers and an officer fired one shot while Batson fled in his truck which he eventually crashed.
 Officers canvassed the area and were able to locate Batson.
 Batson was charged with battery, aggravated assault, aggravated assault of a law enforcement officer when engaged on official duty, driving-fleeing to elude an officer, and removal or attempted removal of a weapon from a public official.